microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // Warnings were encountered during analysis:
 //
+// dist/dts/design-tokens/provider.d.ts:14:9 - (ae-forgotten-export) The symbol "DesignTokenRegistry" needs to be exported by the entry point index.d.ts
 // dist/dts/di/di.d.ts:104:5 - (ae-forgotten-export) The symbol "createInterface" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)